The air is getting colder, the wind is picking up, and your instincts are starting to tell you that it’s time to hunker down indoors.

 Getting Outdoors This Fall

-I’m a bit biased toward the mountains, but regions across the United States become playgrounds in the fall.
+No matter where you live, the United States becomes a playground in the fall.
 Whether you’re out raking leaves or building your first campfire, everything becomes more fun.
 Kids especially love to be outside exploring and trying new things as the weather cools down.

 Here’s a list of the best fall activities to try with your family and friends for little to no cost.